Scaling and Polishing

-- When anesthesia has been used, your lips, teeth, and tongue may be numb for few hours after the appointment.
-Avoid any chewing until the numbness has completely worn off.
-It is easy to bite or burn your tongue or lip while numb.
+- When anesthesia has been used, your lips, teeth, and tongue may be numb for a few hours after the appointment.
+Avoid any chewing until the numbness has completely worn off to avoid biting the inner area of the cheeks, tongue, or lips.

 - It is not unusual for the teeth to be more sensitive to hot or cold temperatures, and/or sweets.
 This occurs as the gum tissue heals and shrinks in size.
 Brushing two times daily with sensitivity toothpaste or using fluoride rinses may help alleviate this over time.
 If it does persist, we will recommend special toothpaste which can help decrease the sensitivity.

-- Consistent and thorough daily oral hygiene is essential for proper healing of your gum tissues.
-Brushing, flossing and rinsing with recommended product is important.
+- Consistent and thorough daily oral hygiene is essential for the proper healing of your gum tissues.
+Brushing, flossing, and rinsing with a recommended product is important.
 Use Listerine, or if prescribed, Chlorhexidine.

 - Rinse with warm salt water (1 tsp. salt in 1-cup warm water) 2 to 3 times daily until your gums are no longer sore.